 Our primary goal is that your websites work in Microsoft Edge.
 To that end, we've made Microsoft Edge the default browser.

 You must continue using IE11 if web apps use any of the following:

-legacy document modes [what is this?]
+legacy document modes

-If you have uninstalled IE11, you can download it from the Microsoft Store or from the Internet Explorer 11 download page.
+If you have uninstalled IE11, you can download it from the Microsoft Store or the Internet Explorer 11 download page.
 Alternatively, you can use Enterprise Mode with Microsoft Edge to transition only the sites that need these technologies to load in IE11.

 If you want to use Group Policy to set Internet Explorer as your default browser, you can find the info here, Set the default browser using Group Policy.